Social Epistemology

 De-/Post-Coloniality

 Asian/American philosophy is not new, but its inclusion in the academy is.
 For some badass Asian American philosophizing I recommend Gidra, a leading publication of the radical Asian American Movement of the 1960s-70s.
-I have three papers in process, one sketching some of the foundations of a decolonial Asian American epistemology; one on coerced emotionality in Asian Americans, and what this tells us about the social construction of emotions; and a third about the “oriental octopus.”
-Email me for drafts of any of these.
+In addition to the two papers described above under “Social Epistemology,” I have two other As/Am papers in the works: one on coerced emotionality in Asian Americans and a popular piece on the “oriental octopus.”